HeiSh3n/amongus-music-bot/README.md

 - Use `/help` or `.help` for a list of commands.
 - All moderation and music commands support both slash and prefix styles.

+## Architecture & Modularity

+This bot follows **discord.js best practices** for modularity and maintainability:
+- All startup logic (slash command registration, DisTube setup, emoji setup, etc.) is separated into individual files under `src/startup/`.
+- The main `ready.js` event handler simply imports and calls these startup functions in order.
+- Adding new startup routines is as simple as creating a new file in `src/startup/` and importing it in `ready.js`.
+- All database operations are routed through a single `src/database/adapter.js` for a backend-agnostic interface.
+- Each database backend (MariaDB, MySQL, PostgreSQL, MongoDB, SQLite) has its own folder in `src/database/` with a shared `pool.js`/`client.js` and modular logic for `prefix` and `emoji` operations.

+## Database Support

+Among Us! supports multiple major databases out of the box.
+To switch databases, set the `DB_TYPE` variable in your `.env` file to one of:
+- `mariadb`
+- `mysql`
+- `postgres`
+- `mongo`
+- `sqlite`

+No code changes are required—just update your `.env` and ensure the backend is running.

+**How it works:**
+- The bot uses a dynamic adapter system (`src/database/adapter.js`) to load the correct backend at runtime.
+- Each backend implements a unified interface for prefix and emoji operations.
+- Connection logic and schema creation are handled per-backend in their respective folders.

+**Adding a new backend:**
+1. Create a new folder in `src/database/` (e.g., `oracle/`).
+2. Implement `prefix.js`, `emoji.js`, and a shared `pool.js` or `client.js` as needed.
+3. Update the switch in `adapter.js` to support your new backend.

 ## Contributing
 - Follow the project coding standards.
 - Do not commit `.env`, `cookies.json`, or any sensitive files.